Right to Information

 A. Central Public Information Officer (CPIO)

-The following officer has been designated as the Central Public Information Officer (CPIO) for the purpose of Right to Information Act 2005, in respect of the Embassy of India, Male (Maldives).
+The following officer has been designated as the Central Public Information Officer (CPIO) for the purpose of Right to Information Act 2005, in respect of the High Commission of India, Male (Maldives).

 Shri Avinash Kumar,